zqmillet/sphinx-console/readme.md

 ## Usage

+The sphinx-console extention provides `bash` directive.
+You can use the following reST code to execute the command `ping www.google.com -c 4`, and render it and its output in your document.

 ``` rst
 .. bash:: ping www.google.com -c 4
 ```

+If you want to terminate the command after 4 seconds, you can specify the `timeout` parameter.

 ```
 .. bash:: ping www.google.com
     :timeout: 4
 ```

+If you want do some interactions with the command, you can specify the `interactions` parameter.

 ```
 .. bash:: python3
     :interactions: [[">>>", "1 + 2"], [">>>", "exit()"]]
 ```

+The sphinx-console extention also provides `python` directive.
+You can can use it to execute Python expressions in the Python interpreter.

 ```
 .. python::